Why I'm Obsessed with Uptime: The Real Cost of Downtime

 You don't just lose a transaction.
 You lose the customer.

 Slow e-commerce sites see a 45% drop in purchase likelihood.
-37% of customers won't come back at all.
+37% of customers don't come back at all.

 Financial services aim for 99.99% uptime (52.56 minutes of downtime per year).
 E-commerce targets 99.9% (8.76 hours per year).
-These numbers are based on what customers will actually tolerate before they leave for good.
+These aren't arbitrary numbers.
+They're based on what customers will tolerate before switching to a competitor.

 What I'm Working On

 These numbers changed how I think about my career.
-Every project, every skill, every tool - it comes back to one question: how does this help prevent downtime?
+Every project, every tool I pick up, it comes back to one question: how does this help prevent downtime?

-Observability I'm learning OpenTelemetry, Prometheus, Grafana Tempo, and Loki.
-The goal is to catch issues before they reach users.
+Observability - I'm learning OpenTelemetry, Prometheus, Grafana Tempo, and Loki.
+The goal is catching problems before users notice them.

-GitOps I'm working with ArgoCD and FluxCD.
-When everything's code, everything's auditable and reversible.
-Deployment becomes faster and more reliable when you remove manual steps.
+GitOps - I'm working with ArgoCD and FluxCD.
+When everything is code, everything is auditable and reversible.
+Removing manual steps from deployment makes it both faster and less likely to break.

-Kubernetes I'm studying the whole Kubernetes ecosystem, not just running containers.
-Services like Kafka, RabbitMQ, and Redis need to run reliably, which means understanding how all the pieces fit together.
+Kubernetes - I'm studying the whole ecosystem, not just running containers.
+Services like Kafka, RabbitMQ, and Redis need to run reliably, which means understanding how all the pieces work together.

-Security Security incidents cause downtime.
-Learning security practices isn't separate from reliability - it's part of it.
+Security - Security incidents cause downtime.
+Learning security isn't separate from reliability work.
+It's part of it.

 Why This Matters

 Three seconds of delay loses half your visitors.
 One hour of downtime costs millions.
-Customers who experience failures take their business elsewhere.
+Customers who hit failures take their business somewhere else.

 This isn't just about technology.
-Every line of infrastructure code, every monitoring alert, every deployment pipeline affects real people and real businesses.
+Every line of infrastructure code, every monitoring alert, every deployment pipeline touches real people and real businesses.

-I'm continuing to learn DevOps and Site Reliability Engineering because I want to build systems that work reliably and predictably.
+I'm studying DevOps and Site Reliability Engineering because I want to build systems that work reliably.
+Not sometimes.
+Consistently.

-All research cited in this article is publicly available: Google's official mobile performance research, Oxford Economics + Splunk's Global Downtime Report, and Siemens' True Cost of Downtime 2024.
+Research cited: Google's mobile performance research, Oxford Economics + Splunk's Global Downtime Report, and Siemens' True Cost of Downtime 2024.
+All publicly available.